CodeYourFuture/syllabus-archive/js-core/lesson3.5.md

 - Good functions
     - have good names and clear parameter names
     - have single responsibility
-    - be defensive: don't trust your parameter
+    - be defensive: your function might be called with a number when you expect a string, or your parameters might just be undefined.
+Don't trust your input!
 - Good tests
     - have good test description
     - test for edge cases and unexpected behavior